Why Do Cats Fight? Tips to Help Cats Get Along

 7. Create a relaxing atmosphere

-Use a FELIWAY Diffuser before introducing any new cats to each other, during first meetings, and for at least one month after they meet, to support a calm, relaxed atmosphere.
+Use a FELIWAY Optimum Diffuser before introducing any new cats to each other, during first meetings, and for at least one month after they meet, to support a calm, relaxed atmosphere.
 This will help the cats feel safe and secure and reduce the chance that they will see each other as a potential threat.
+This can also help to calm kitties who are already in conflict.
 Place the Diffuser in the room where your kitties spend most of their time - and in different places if your cats have separate special areas.

 The length of time it takes your kitty to settle in will depend on their temperaments, previous experiences, and how many other cats (or dogs) are in the new home.
-Usually this will take two to three weeks, but can take several months so be patient with your kitties.
-Even if your cats don’t become best friends, these steps can help to prevent conflict between them.
+Usually this will take two to three weeks, but can take several months so be patient with your kitties!
+Even if your cats don’t become best friends, these steps can help to prevent conflict between them!
+Read our expert tips for spotting and relieving tension between your cats for more advice.